networked-aframe/networked-aframe/readme.md

 -------------

 - [Follow Hayden on Twitter](https://twitter.com/haydenlee37).
-- To hang out with the A-Frame community, [join the A-Frame Slack](https://aframevr-slack.herokuapp.com).
+- Hang out with the A-Frame community, [join the A-Frame Slack](https://aframevr-slack.herokuapp.com).
 - Let us know if you've made something with Networked A-Frame!
 We'd love to see it!